 What is you can’t find a plugin that will do what you want?
 There are so many developers that specialize in custom WordPress plugin development that will make you whatever functionality you need.

 Websites like Freelancer and Upwork are great places to find WordPress plugin developers.
+Want to create a custom slider to display these products in a new and creative way?
 Be sure to be very descriptive with your needs and wants and do plenty of due diligence before hiring a developer.

 Opt for Conversion Focused Plugins